major macro economic indicators

 - Border tensions with Rwanda

-- Economy poorly diversified and vulnerable to external shocks
+- Poorly diversified economy that is vulnerable to external shocks

 - Geographically isolated